Wife, mother, grandmother

 I will never forget that phone call from my doctor.
 I was in a toy store with my son, purchasing Christmas gifts for my grandchildren, when my phone rang.
 A part of me was hoping the doctor would tell me how long I had to live so I didn’t have to ask.
 I was terrified of the answer.
 My husband needed his wife.
 My kids needed their mom.
 My grandkids needed their grandma!
 All I could do after I hung up was get out of that store and call John.
 How had I gotten cancer again?
 I couldn’t help but think that I, or maybe my healthcare team, could have done something to prevent it.
 I had to work really hard to convince myself that it wasn’t my fault.

-I took to the Internet for answers—WRONG thing to do!
+I searched the Internet for answers—WRONG thing to do!
 It only increased my anxiety.
 That’s when John suggested we go to a friend of the family’s oncologist for a second opinion and hopefully more information.

 When I finally spoke with my new doctor and her team, she gave me so much relief.
 I didn’t ask about my prognosis, because I needed to move forward.
 John and I felt that with treatment, a diligent healthcare team, and self-advocacy, we were doing all we could.